rememberSoftwares/yacana/README.md

 7. The tool returns a value ;
 8. The tool's value is the final output of the Task

 As you can see, nothing was made with the tool result itself.
-This means that the tool return value must carry all the necessary information that a next Task can work with.
+This means that the tool return value must carry all the necessary information so the next Task can work with it.

 Example of a **bad** prompt with a Tool that gets the current weather of a city:
 * Task(f"I give you the following city: '{city}'.
 Get the current weather there and output 'sunny' if there is some sun else say 'rainy'", some_agent, tools=[get_weather])